Ard313/DannyDiner_SQLChallenge/README.md

 ## Conclusion
 Through SQL analysis of Danny's Diner data, valuable insights are gained regarding customer spending, visit patterns, and menu preferences.
 These insights enable Danny to tailor his offerings, enhance customer loyalty programs, and ultimately improve the overall dining experience at his restaurant.

-For detailed SQL queries and analysis results, please refer to the repository.
+For detailed SQL queries and analysis results, please refer to the repository and https://8weeksqlchallenge.com/case-study-1/

 ---